madrisan/pyoocs/README.md

 ```

 The html mode is intended for debug and testing only.
-Use the script `oocs-htmlviewer.py` instead, or its Node.JS equivalent `oocs-htmlviewer.js`.
+Use the script `oocs-htmlviewer.py` instead, or the Node.JS viewer coupled with a MongoDB backend.

 #### Screenshot of the Web Interface

-PyOOCS provides also a (single page MVC) web application, based on the UI Boostrap and AngularJS technologies,
+PyOOCS also provides a (single page MVC) web application, based on the UI Boostrap and AngularJS technologies,
 that let you browse the list of the available security reports and select which one to check.
+The scanning data is stored in a MongoDB database ('oocs').

 Here's a screenshot of a detailed server report.
 Note that this server is tagged in red color because some critical deviations have been detected.